sooftware/kospeech/README.md

    |  +-- trainer_states.pt
    |  +-- model.pt
 ```
-Checkpoint includes resuming and loading from checkpoints.
+You can resume and load from checkpoints.

 ### Incorporating External Language Model in Performance Test
 We introduce incorporating external language model in performance test.